Welcome to Teaching!

 - All part time teachers should have written contracts which they should receive on appointment or shortly thereafter

-- Permanent members in the VEC sector are employed under memo V7 .
+- Permanent members in the ETB sector are employed under memo V7 .

 - Permanent wholetime teachers in the Community and Comprehensive sector do not have a written contract but are employed under terms no less favourable than memo V7